Durability Testing of Reusable In-Vitro Diagnostic (IVD) Medical Devices

 Durability Testing

-Posted by: Jack Jennings 4 weeks ago
+Posted by: Jack Jennings 2 months ago

 In-vitro diagnostic (IVD) medical devices play an essential role in healthcare by providing critical information for diagnosing and managing diseases.
 Ensuring the cleanliness and disinfection of these devices is vital to prevent contamination and ensure accurate test results.
 The current requirements for cleaning and disinfection of IVD medical devices are shaped by regulatory standards, best practices, and the unique challenges associated with these devices.
 Durability testing of in-vitro diagnostic (IVD) medical devices is a process that ensures their safety, effectiveness, and longevity.
 These tests ensure that IVD devices remain safe and effective throughout their intended lifespan, even after repeated cleaning and disinfection cycles.
 Click here to read our case study on durability testing of the ClotCheck™ Coagulometer.